23 Best Event Promotion Strategies to Get More Attendees

 Even the most exciting event needs a little push to convert interest into action.
 Incentives like discounts, giveaways, and retargeting ads create urgency and drive higher attendance.

-Encourage early registration by offering limited-time pricing or VIP perks.
+Encourage early registration by offering multi-tiered pricing, limited-time pricing, or VIP perks.
 This creates urgency and makes attendees feel rewarded for acting fast.
 Here are some examples:

 - 20% off tickets before a certain date.